This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There’s nothing quite like a good weekend getaway.

-Years ago, when I first moved to Virginia, I was usually gone three weekends a month.
-Mike and I took exploration seriously and thought nothing of driving four or five hours on a Friday night after work just to turn around and be home in time for work on Monday.
-You’d think all those trips would be exhausting, but it was just the opposite.
+Years ago, when I first moved to Virginia, I was gone three weekends a month.
+My husband and I took exploration seriously and our central geography meant we could take east coast getaways without much hassle.
+We thought nothing of driving four or five hours on a Friday night after work just to turn around and be home in time for work on Monday.
+You’d think those trips would be exhausting, but it was just the opposite.
 When done right, a quick vacation can give you a full mental reset.

-If you’re one of those people who’s always looking for an excuse to plan a weekend trip, you really can’t go wrong with these best east coast weekend getaways.
-(And for those of you who can’t realistically squish one of these places into 2 or 3 days, I get it and I’m sorry.)
+If you’re one of those people who’s always looking for an excuse to plan a trip, you really can’t go wrong with these best east coast weekend getaways.

 …as in, if I could never go anywhere else again, these would be top of my list.